doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 Have the ``conda`` in your ``PATH`` or execute it by ``path/miniconda/bin/conda``.
 `Conda` provides the QA-DKRZ package with all dependencies included.
 It is recommended to use conda's default for named environments found in ``path/miniconda/envs`` .
+Please, note that this should work also with anaconda, but this wasn't tested.

 .. code-block:: bash

    $ conda create -n qa-dkrz -c conda-forge -c h-dh qa-dkrz

 GitHUB repository
 =================